MSuskiewicz/msuskiewicz.github.io/_pages/about.md

 I'm affiliated with the ATIP-Avenir programme and Le Studium Loire Valley Institute for Advanced Studies.

 I live in France, but my roots trace back to Poland.
-I completed my scientific education and training mostly in the UK and Austria.
+I completed my scientific education and training mostly in the UK (my studies and then a postdoc in the Ivan Ahel lab) and Austria (PhD and a postdoc in the Tim Clausen lab).
 Privately, I have a family, I'm a lay dominican, and I serve as an editor of a small Polish online cultural magazine, pismosuma.pl, which is published very irregularly.
 I like being with family and friends, reading, walking, and tea.